 BY: Mark London Williams

-Despite global warming, Hollywood finds relief as IATSE secures a new contract with AMPTP, promising wage increases and AI protections.
+Despite the heat, Hollywood finds relief as IATSE secures a new contract with AMPTP, promising wage increases and AI protections.

 What that means – including for those perhaps now more dispensable non “covered”” employees – will be further clarified with a more complete summary to be released over the holiday stretch, along with “a multi-local webinar” that will come after, on Saturday, July 13th to further review the agreement – increased employer payments to the pension and health plan, and more – and, one assumes, gauge its support.